davestanley/MultiDimensionalDictionary/README.md

 # MDD
-MATLAB Multidimensional Dictionary class.
-MDD allows the implementation of multidimensional Python-esque dictionaries in MATLAB.
+MDD is a MATLAB tool for managing high-dimensional data that often arises in scientific data analysis.
+It extends the core functionality of Matlab cells and matrices to allow more advanced labeling and indexing options.

 ## In a Nutshell
 MDD can be interpreted in several different ways.
-- A map/dictionary that associates multiple keys with a single value
 - An N-dimensional table (a table is equivalent to an MDD object in 2-dimensions)
 - A matrix or cell array that can be indexed by using strings and regular expressions

-## Overview
-MDD is a MATLAB tool for managing high-dimensional data that often arises in scientific data analysis.
-It extends the core functionality of Matlab cells and matrices to advanced labeling and indexing options.
+- A map/dictionary that associates multiple keys with a single value

 ## Examples
 - Initialize an MDD object with axis labels: